What causes radon in basements?

 Be advised that these tips can lower your radon level but typically small fixes like these will only lower your radon level slightly.
 If you have drastically high radon levels a radon mitigation system is truly the only way to reduce a dangerous level.

 Many homeowners also keep appliances in the basement.
-This may become a “what causes radon in basement” situation if you are not careful.
-The exhaust fans, water heaters, furnaces, fireplaces and dryers that you have in your basement help to reduce the air pressure indoors.
-As stated before, this helps to increase the stack effect, especially in very tight homes.
+When you know what causes radon in basements, you can be more cautious.
+The exhaust fans, water heaters, furnaces, fireplaces and dryers that you have in your basement reduce the air pressure indoors.
+As stated before, this increases the stack effect, especially in very tight homes.

-You may also have to worry about reverse chimney flow if your house is overly depressurized.
+You may also need to consider reverse chimney flow if your house is overly depressurized.
 This can actually cause combustion spillage in the appliances you have in your basement if you are not careful.

 Make sure that you have a radon detection kit in the most obvious areas of your home.
-Detection is the number one cause of prevention when it comes to radon.
-Stop asking the question, “What causes radon in basements?”
-Now that you know, it is time to protect yourself and your family.
+Detection is the first step in finding a solution when it comes to radon.
+Now that you know what causes radon in basements, it is time to protect yourself and your family.